GianlucaGuarini/ender-view/README.md

 - If the View Transition API is not supported, transitions fall back to CSS animations
 - If a selector matches no elements, the transition will be a no-op
 - If you call `cleanup()`, all injected styles are removed and further transitions will not apply styles
-- You can dynamically add or remove elements from the transition group at any time using `add` and `remove`
+- You can dynamically add or remove elements from the transition group at any time using `addElement|s` and `removeElement|s`
-- The library works with both `HTMLElement` and `SVGAElement`

 See the source for full type documentation and advanced options